 Dependent Child or Other Sponsorship Requirements

-Sponsoring your dependent child is an option for Canadians who have obtained status for themselves who seek to be reunited with their dependents abroad.
+Sponsoring your dependent child is an option for Canadians who have obtained status for themselves and seek to be reunited with their dependents abroad.
 Eligible permanent residents and Canadian citizens who qualify to sponsor may facilitate their dependant for permanent resident status.

 In order to qualify as a sponsor, you must: